 Poland, Hungary and Spain are a few of the popular destinations whilst India and Turkey are also popular choices, although a little further to travel to.

 A cost of a single crown can range from about £150 through to about £400 on average.

-Just consider when going abroad, it is more difficult to makes changes or get repairs completed.
+Just consider when going abroad, it is more difficult to make changes or get repairs completed.
 A UK dentist may not have the same materials available, and it may even cost you more than your original trip.
-Also be wary about how the dental care is regulated abroad, and know where to go to if something goes wrong.
+Also, be wary about how dental care is regulated abroad, and know where to go to if something goes wrong.